 The student may be tested one time only and that is the only test result that will be accepted.

-To enquire about the SCANTRON test parents may contact the admissions/enrolment department of any high school they are interested in having their child attend.
-Alternatively, contact this office for a list of high schools what will administer the test.
-Please let the high school know your child will be testing for a Knott Scholarship.
-There will be a fee of $25, payable to the host school, for test administration.
-Regardless of where the student takes the SCANTRON Performance Test, the student must have at least a 94th percentile score or above in all the following areas:
+To enquire about the MAP Assessment parents may contact the admissions/enrolment department of any high school they are interested in having their child attend.
+If your child meets the HSPT criteria, please let the high school know your child will be testing for a Knott Scholarship.
+Regardless of where the student takes the MAP Assessment, the student must have at least a 92nd percentile score or above in all the following areas:

 Notes about Retesting:

 Retesting results will ONLY be accepted for students currently attending an Archdiocesan school if the student is absent from school and misses one or more sections of the test.
 In that case, the parent must:

 - Present proof of the absence in the form of a letter from the principal stating that the

 student missed a portion of the test.
 This documentation will be required as part of the